 - 49. PFIs eligible to use Project proceeds on the Substantial risk subprojects (Contract 2) will undertake initial screening of applications against Annexes I and II of the national EIA Code and apply further screening for particular types of risks using a checklist attached to the present ESMF (see Annex 5) in order to identify what kind of mitigation measures should be applied to them according to the ESF and the requirements of national legislation.
-Based on the analysis of gaps between ESF and the national environmental and social framework undertaken by the World Bank in 2020, if a subproject is found to carry Substantial risks for environment, community health and safety, labor and working conditions, biodiversity or cultural heritage, then the need for additional information and measures for negative impact mitigation is likely to be the following: - Developing and implementing an Environmental and Social Management Plan using the template provided in Annex 6 of this ESMF, based on the EIA report approved by the MoEPA (ESS1); ensuring that any civil works contractors and sub-contractors similarly adhere to the ESMP by adopting and implementing a Contractor's ESMP; - ESS2: Adopting and operating a GM for personnel; strictly enforcing occupational health and safety rules at work sites; strictly adhering to the established working hours, schedule of wage payments, working and resting hours, holidays and leave days for workers, overtime work
+Based on the analysis of gaps between ESF and the national environmental and social framework undertaken by the World Bank in 20206, if a subproject is found to carry Substantial risks for environment, community health and safety, labor and working conditions, biodiversity or cultural heritage, then the need for additional information and measures for negative impact mitigation is likely to be the following: - Developing and implementing an Environmental and Social Management Plan using the template provided in Annex 6 of this ESMF, based on the EIA report approved by the NEA (ESS1); ensuring that any civil works contractors and sub-contractors similarly adhere to the ESMP by adopting and implementing a Contractor's ESMP; - ESS2: Adopting and operating a GM for personnel; strictly enforcing occupational health and safety rules at work sites; strictly adhering to the established working hours, schedule of wage payments, working and resting hours, holidays and leave days for workers, overtime work rules; where workers between 16-18 years old are employed in MSME operations, employers have to conduct a risk assessment to ensure that the work they are performing is not hazardous and does not interfere with education, physical or emotional development;

-&lt;sup>6 See http://documents1.worldbank.org/curated/en/105031592550795667/pdf/Analysis-of-Gaps-between-National-Legislation-of-Georgia-and-World-Bank-Environmental-and-Social-Framework.pdf for an analysis of the gaps between the National legislation of Georgia and the World Bank Environmental and Social Framework.
+6 See http://documents1.worldbank.org/curated/en/105031592550795667/pdf/Analysis-of-Gaps-between-National-Legislation-of-Georgia-and-World-Bank-Environmental-and-Social-Framework.pdf for an analysis of the gaps between the National legislation of Georgia and the World Bank Environmental and Social Framework.